What is 5G Technology? Your Guide to the Next-Gen Network

 • ✓ 5G is the fifth generation of cellular technology, succeeding 4G LTE.

-• ✓ It operates across three main frequency bands: low-band, mid-band, and high-band (mmWave).
+• ✓ 5G operates across three main spectrum bands: low-band, mid-band, and high-band (mmWave).

 How It Works